akinori-ichigo/zine_brewer/README.md

 ## Usage

+As the converting command:

     $ zine_brewer [kramdown_document_filepath]

+As the converting server:

+    $ zine_brewing_server

+When you run the command above, or send kramdown_document_filepath to the zine_brewing_server, the convertion is done as below.

 * The header part is converted and written out as "proof/header.txt".
 * The body part is converted and written out as "proof/body.txt".